 - James Shook, Oklahoma City, OK.

-- FDIC agent believed to be a contractor who initially contacted me on behave of the FDIC and bank examiners.
+- FDIC agent that claimed to be a FDIC contractor who initially contacted me on behave of the FDIC and bank examiners.

 - FDIC OIG agent Dallas TX.
 I tried to report the situation prior to the June 2016 criminal trial OKWD 5:15 cr 00085.